dnyaneshwarimahajan/stock_market_analyzer/README.md

 > *"Where do these algorithms actually show up in the real world?"*
 > This project is my proof of that connection.

+---

 ## Tech Stack

 - **Language** → C++ (g++ compiler)
 - **Data Source** → Yahoo Finance (GOOGL historical data)
 - **Libraries** → STL only (no external dependencies)

+---

 ## Author

 **Dnyaneshwari Mahajan**
-B.S.
+- B.S.
 Data Science — IIT Madras
+- M.Sc.
+Mathematics